 Do other Inbox Providers like Microsoft or Yahoo offer similar tooling?

-In short, no. Microsoft has a tool called SNDS but it is highly unreliable and outdated.
-Some European ISPs have similar programs like mail.ru's Postmaster page, but none are as reliable as Google's in our experience.
+In short, no. Microsoft has a tool called SNDS but it is more useful to the infrastructure’s owner.
+Other ISPs have similar programs like mail.ru's Postmaster page, but none are as reliable as Google's in our experience.

 Very often, which is one of its greatest strengths.
 If you make changes to improve your list/sending habits, you will quickly see this reflected in Google Postmaster, usually within 1 day.
 Vice versa, if you make a mistake and damage your domain reputation, you will see this very quickly if you are monitoring Google Postmaster.